charleszipp/abode/docs/onboarding/02-digital-twin-definition-language.md

 - How often should a new version of the model be uploaded?
 Should each deployment create new versions?
 - What is the appropriate use of Property vs Telemetry?
 - When are relationships necessary?
 What capability do they introduce from a query standpoint?
+- Inherit properties (for reusing common attributes) could be avoided by using marker tags.